 a healthy competitive spirit, balanced by a team spirit and a sense of self-discipline,

 co-operation and respect for others

 At St Mary’s all children are taught skills in movement and co-ordination through Gymnastics, Games and Dance.
-Our annual Sports Day is a mixture of team and individual events, and is a fun afternoon for all the family.
+Our annual Sports Day is a mixture of competitive team and individual events, and is a fun morning for all the family.

 Our PE curriculum is taught by both our class teachers and games coaches.

 We want all our pupils to do as well as they possibly can and to achieve their full potential.
 From the time children join St Mary’s School to the time they leave, we work closely with parents to make sure that their children have the support they need to learn.
 When children start school their teacher makes a thorough assessment of where they are in their development and then track their progress carefully.
 In this way we can identify any special educational needs early and provide appropriate support.

 The Headteacher is the school’s SEND Co-ordinator, and there is one nominated Governor with responsibility for SEND.
 St Mary’s SEND policy is available in the school office for those who wish to read it.
 Our experienced Special Needs Assistant supports children with SEND needs throughout the week.